AxionCompany/oxian-js/docs/hypervisor.md

 Notes:

-- When `logging.otel.enabled` is true and no `endpoint` is provided, workers default to the built-in collector (`http://127.0.0.1:<port>`).
+- When `logging.otel.enabled` is true and no `endpoint` is provided, workers default to the built-in proxy (`http://127.0.0.1:<port>`).
-- The hypervisor injects `x-oxian-project: <project>` into OTLP headers so the collector can tag payloads.
+- The hypervisor injects `x-oxian-project: <project>` into OTLP headers for tagging.
-- To inspect payloads, set `logging.otel.protocol = "http/json"` and decode
-  `body` as text/JSON.
+- If `upstream` is not specified or `onRequest` returns false, the proxy responds 202 and drops the payload.
 - For custom spans/metrics per request, define `logging.otel.hooks` (see
   instrumentation.md).
 Hooks receive the active span and a meter instance.